9magnets/iOS-Developer-and-Designer-Interview-Questions/README.md

 * What is Swift, what is Objective-C and how do they relate and compare?
 * Explain why optionals are useful in Swift.
 * Explain `NSError` and how it works (or doesn't) in Swift.
+* How does `instancetype` work and how is it useful.
 * When is `let` appropriate in Swift? `var`?
 * Why and where is the `map` function useful.
 * How do you track down bugs?
 What are your tools of choice?
 * There is a bug in Cocoa.
 What do you do?
-* There is a regression in a new version of our app causing a crashes on customer's devices.
+* There is a regression in a new distributed version of our app causing crashes.
 What do you do?
-How do you prevent new crashing bugs?
+How do you prevent new bugs?
-*
+* How are Objective-C classes implemented?
+Describe how the Objective-C runtime is implemented.
+* What security does iOS offer to protect customers and privileged information?
+* Our app downloads data and displays it in a table view.
+In accordance with MVC where is the best place to perform the download?
+* How does MVC influence the design of a codebase?
+* What methods are part of the controller life-cycle?
+The view life-cycle?
+* What design patterns does iOS make use of?
+What design patterns do you use in your codebase?
+* What threads does iOS provide and how can you best utilize them?
+* Give a brief description of how `UIScrollView` is implemented.
+How does it operate with gesture recognizers, multiple touches and the run loops?
+* What API would you add or improve on iOS?

 ####[[⬆]](#contents) <a name='ui'>Interface Questions:</a>